Jan van Delen

-Jan van Delen (1635/1636, Brussels – 12 March 1703, Brussels) was a Flemish sculptor who is mainly known for his Baroque church sculptures, allegorical scenes, funeral monuments and portraits.
+Jan van Delen (1635/1636 in Brussels – 12 March 1703 in Brussels) was a Flemish sculptor who is mainly known for his Baroque church sculptures, allegorical scenes, funeral monuments and portraits.
 He was principally active in Brussels where he popularized the Flemish Baroque style in sculpture.

 Life

 Details about his life are scarce.
 In a document in the Brussels city archives dated 19 June 1664, van Delen is reported declaring that his father had been a falconer in the service of the governors of the Spanish Netherlands for more than 25 years, he had from a young age and already for about 20 years practised the art of sculpting in Brussels, the Dutch Republic, Germany and, for the longest period, in Italy as well as in other places.
 The document also states that Jan van Delen was born in Brussels as the son of Hendrick.
 The document thus proves that he was born in Brussels.
 The time of his birth is not entirely clear but was likely in the middle of the 1630s, assuming he commenced his apprenticeship when he was around 10 years of age.
 The statement also indicates that he did not train with a master and was not a pupil in Brussels.
 In 1664 Jan obtained the poorterschap (citizenship) of Brussels for free in return for the performance of certain unspecified services.